Creating a text template

 - Swap images

+- Select Gallery > Gallery > Replace.
+A list of all other images from the Gallery that have either the same category 1 or 2 will open.
 Replace.
 A list of all other images from the Gallery that have either the same category 1 or 2 will open.

 - Left-click the new image.
 The format of the new image will automatically be adjusted.